bond0707/Vigenere-Cipher-Encryptor-Decryptor/README.md

 pip install -r requirements.txt
 ```

-After the installation, you can use the standard streamlit commands to run it.
+After the installation, you can use the standard Streamlit commands to run it.

 ```powershell
 python -m streamlit run WebUI.py --theme.base=dark